Factral/winter-attention/vision/Vision Transformers.md

 Before feed the sequence of patches to transformer encoder and perform classification, a learnable class token is added, for each patch sequence it's initialize as zeros.
 Use this "blank state" token pushes the model to learn a general representation of the image (patch sequence).

-Now, finally, the patch sequence is feed into the transformer block for pre-training.
+Now, finally, the patch sequence is feed into the transformer block.
+##### Vision Transformer Pre-training

+Pre-training on large-scale datasets is a key aspect in the effectiveness of most transformer-based models.
+Large-scale datasets offers a greater variety of image data, this allows the model to learn a larger feature space, which benefits the downstream tasks.

 ## Attention visualization
-## Transfer learning (Fine-tuning)
 ## Vision Transformers vs Convolutional Neural Networks

 ## Advantages and disadvantages of Vision Transformers